What Should I Do If My Landlord Enters Without Permission? Know Your Rights

 | Emergency Entry | No | Burst pipe, gas leak, fire, structural collapse |

-Emergency entry covers situations where waiting to give notice could result in serious harm to people or significant damage to the property.
-A flooding bathroom or a suspected gas leak falls into this category.
-In these cases, a landlord can enter without prior warning.
+Emergency entry covers situations where waiting to give notice could cause serious harm or major property damage — a flooding bathroom, a suspected gas leak.
+In these situations, a landlord can enter without prior warning.

-Routine entry is everything else.
-Scheduled maintenance, periodic inspections, and showing the unit to new applicants all require advance notice.
-If your landlord enters without giving that notice and no emergency exists, that is where your rights come into play.
+Routine entry is everything else — scheduled maintenance, periodic inspections, showing the unit to new applicants.
+All require advance notice.
+If your landlord enters without that notice and no emergency exists, your rights apply.

 What Counts as a Valid Reason to Enter?